adopt-liveview/adopt-liveview/priv/pages/2026/04-27-v2-components-from-other-modules-en_US.md

 * `use MyappWeb, :html` maps to `def html`
 * `use MyappWeb, :verified_routes` maps to `def verified_routes`

 As you might already have noticed we do `use MyappWeb, :live_view` in all our LiveViews and inside it it will add `html_helpers/0` code at compile-time.
-Lets add `MyCoreComponents` to `html_helpers/0`:
+Let's add `MyCoreComponents` to `html_helpers/0`:

 ```elixir
 defp html_helpers do